raynamharris/Shell_Intro_for_Transcriptomics/03_ReadWriteMoveCopy.md

 # Lesson 03.
-Reading, Writing, Moving, Copying, Removing
+Cloning, Reading, Writing, Moving, Copying, Removing, Gunzipping

 In this part of the course, we will download some RNAseq data and practice reading, writing, moving, and copying files and directories